 Conclusion – GIMP Patterns

-This was the simplest way for creating patterns in the gimp of your desired design by using different tools of the tool panel.
-Of course, you can also use any image in place of this design, but you just have to do some parametrical change in that, and you will get a nice pattern with that image also.
+This was the simplest way to create patterns in the gimp of your desired design by using different tools of the tool panel.
+Of course, you can also use any image in place of this design, but you have to make some parametrical changes, and you will get a nice pattern with that image.